 Big Smelly Bear by Britta Teckentrup

-The challenge was to build a cage for the bear.
+STEM Challenge: The challenge was to build a cage for the bear.
 The kids had counting bears, craft sticks, construction paper, pipe cleaners, tape, and scissors.
-The only rule to the task was to build a cage that would keep the smelly bear inside it and not out making a big stink!
+Check the blog post for more!

 Rosie Revere, Engineer by Andrea Beaty